Monday, April 2, 2018

 Vietnamese-Style Vegan Summer Rolls with a Peanut Dipping Sauce

-Think summer.
-Think colorful veggies, fresh greens and aromatic herbs.
-Think of a light, healthy and flavourful meal.
-These Vietnamese-style summer rolls checks all the boxes.
+Think summer - think colorful veggies, fresh greens and aromatic herbs.
+Now picture all of that wrapped up into a light, healthy and flavourful meal.
+These Vietnamese-style summer rolls check all the boxes!

-These fresh summer rolls or salad rolls are made from featherlight rice paper wrappers encasing fresh crunchy vegetables partnered with cold proteins, fresh herbs, and sometimes rice vermicelli noodles.
-Although they are Vietnamese in origin, there are plenty of variations that have popped up.
+These fresh summer rolls or salad rolls are made from delicate rice paper encasing fresh crunchy vegetables partnered with cold proteins, fresh herbs, and sometimes rice vermicelli noodles.
+Though rooted in Vietnamese cuisine, there are plenty of variations of summer rolls that have popped up.

 Setting your ingredients up in an assembly line on your workstation is key.
 It makes things much easier, less messy and you can trust that you won't forget any ingredient.